SiDB Gate Designer

 Parameters:

-• skeleton – The skeleton layout used as a starting point for gate design.
+• skeleton – The skeleton layout used for gate design.

 • spec – Expected Boolean function of the layout given as a multi-output truth table.